 Early Intervention Mental Health Programmes for Schools

-As part of these recommendations schools are being encouraged by government to take responsibility to raise awareness of mental health problems and are also best placed to spot the signs of mental health problems in young people.
+As part of these recommendations, schools are being encouraged by the government to take responsibility to raise awareness of mental health problems and are also best placed to spot the signs of mental health problems in young people.
 In the East Midlands schools are the second largest refer to CAMHS after GP’s.
 Where only 1-3% of young people gain access to services.
-As Schools are highly influential on the development of young people they an ideal place to develop resilience and promote positive mental health and wellbeing.
+As schools are highly influential in the development of young people, they an ideal place to develop resilience and promote positive mental health and wellbeing.